dmort27/panphon/README.rst

 -  **round**: round
 -  **tense**: tense

-Inspiration for the data in this table is drawn primarily from two
+Inspiration for the data in these tables is drawn primarily from two
 sources: the data files for `HsSPE <https://github.com/dmort27/HsSPE>`__ and Bruce Hayes's `feature spreadsheet <http://www.linguistics.ucla.edu/people/hayes/IP/#features>`__.
 It has since be re-rationalizeds based on evidence from a wide range of sources.
-As such, any special relationship to these prior inspirations has been removed.
+As such, any special relationship to these prior inspirations has been eliminated.

-The IPA Character Table is intended to contain all of the unmodified segmental symbols in IPA, as well as all common affricates and dually-articulated segments.
+The IPA Character Table ``ipa_bases.csv`` is intended to contain all of the unmodified segmental symbols in IPA, as well as all common affricates and dually-articulated segments.
 It is meant to be augmented by the rule-driven application of diacritics and modifiers.

 Configuration and Rule Files
 ----------------------------